LDCVia/ldcvia-blog-public/_posts/2016-04-26-free-full-text-for-all.md

 layout: post
 title: "Free full-text search for all!"
 category: "Application development"
-tags: [search, full-text, api, ldcvia, development]
+tags: [search, full-text, api, "ldc via", development]
 ---

 {% include JB/setup %}

 We’ve [mentioned before](/2015/07/03/full-text-search) how important we think full-text search is as a feature.
 Well, we’re happy to announce that _even free accounts_ can now make use of our full-text search functionality.